facebook/lexical/packages/lexical-website/docs/react/multi_editor_store.md

   </LexicalComposer>
 </LexicalMultiEditorStore>
 ```
+3. Access the store with the `useMultiEditorStore` hook.
-3. Enjoy your freedom.
+4. Enjoy your freedom.

 ## API

-The `useMultiEditorStore` hook offers several "public" functions:
+The `useMultiEditorStore` hook has several "public" functions.

   - `getEditor`
   - `getEditorHistory`